henrybqueen/Operating-Systems/A3/README.txt

 2) reading and writing from existing files
 3) traversing the directory.

-Note that there are many supporting files needed to run this program which aren't included here (provided by instructor).
+Note that there are many supporting files provided by the instructor needed to run this program which aren't included here.